mbaumer/us_hep_funding/docs/_states/KS.md

 [KS-01](#KS-01)  [KS-02](#KS-02)  [KS-03](#KS-03)  [KS-04](#KS-04)

 # KS -- Sen. Jerry Moran (R) and  Sen. Pat Roberts (R)
+## Committees
+Jerry Moran is the #6 Republican on the Senate Committee on Commerce, Science, and Transportation

+Jerry Moran is the #9 Republican on the Senate Committee on Appropriations

+Pat Roberts is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: